-The following table represents the Company's residential mortgage loans classified as held for investment at June 30, 2008 and December 31, 2007.
-At June 30, 2008 approximately 4.6% of the Company's investments are adjustable rate mortgage loans and 3.0% are fixed rate mortgage loans.
-All of the adjustable rate loans held for investment are hybrid ARMs.
+The following table represents the Company's residential mortgage loans classified as held for investment at September 30, 2008 and December 31, 2007.
+At December 31, 2007, all of the adjustable rate loans held for investment were hybrid ARMs.
 Hybrid ARMs are mortgages that have interest rates that are fixed for an initial period (typically three, five, seven or 10 years) and thereafter reset at regular intervals subject to interest rate caps.
-The loans held for investment are carried at their principal balance outstanding less an allowance for loan losses:
+The loans held for investment were for loan losses: